8-day / 7-night walking tour

-Today is your arrival day in Salzburg, a city surrounded by snowy peaks of the Alps; it was the birthplace of Mozart, and the city of the Sound of Music.
-The enchanting silhouette of the Fortress, the Cathedral, and church steeples in this Baroque city north of the Alps are so beautiful that it is listed as a UNESCO World Heritage Site.
+Today is your arrival day in Salzburg, a city surrounded by snowy peaks of the Alps; it was the birthplace of Mozart.
+The enchanting silhouette of the Fortress, the Cathedral, and church steeples in this Baroque city north of the Alps are so beautiful that the city is listed as a UNESCO World Heritage Site.

 There is so much to see and enjoy you may want to spend an extra day there.

 Overnight in Salzburg

 Day 2) Salzburg – Mt.Schafberg – St. Gilgen (13 km / 8 miles)

 In the morning our representative will meet you at your hotel.
 After your welcome briefing you will be transferred to the village of Abersee on the Wolfgangsee.

 After a ferry ride to Sankt Wolfgang you will board the century-old cog railroad up the mountain of Schafberg to take in the breathtaking view of seven lakes and the surrounding peaks.
 Then descend a bit to take a ride down to Sankt Wolfgang, and from there walk along the shoreline following “the Pilgrims’ Way” to St. Gilgen.

 Overnight in St. Gilgen